North Bend boys finish fourth at state

 Holt, who swam on the relay that ultimately clinched fourth place at the end of the meet, was right there to celebrate with the teammates on the pool deck at the Tualatin Hills Aquatic Center.

 “One thing I’ve always thought about this team is we’re a big family,” Hood said.
-“It made is special to jump around with Zach after winning.”
+“It made it special to jump around with Zach after winning.”

 Hoefs, who had been expected to place high in the breaststroke but was disqualified for flinching on the starting blocks during the preliminaries Friday, said winning the relay, and with a new school record, was a highlight for the weekend.